yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/cdc-get-started.md

 type: docs
 ---

-To stream data change events from YugabyteDB databases, you need to use Debezium YugabyteDB connector.
-To deploy a Debezium YugabyteDB connector, you install the Debezium YugabyteDB connector archive, configure the connector, and start the connector by adding its configuration to Kafka Connect.
+To stream data change events from YugabyteDB databases, you need to use YugabyteDB gRPC Connector.
+To deploy the connector, you install the connector archive, configure the connector, and start the connector by adding its configuration to Kafka Connect.
 You can download the connector from [GitHub releases](https://github.com/yugabyte/debezium-connector-yugabytedb/releases).
 The connector supports Kafka Connect version 2.x and later, and for YugabyteDB, it supports version 2.14 and later.
-For more connector configuration details and complete steps, refer to [Debezium connector](../debezium-connector-yugabytedb/).
+For more connector configuration details and complete steps, refer to [YugabyteDB gRPC Connector](../debezium-connector-yugabytedb/).

 ## Ordering guarantees